Anisotropic Fast Diffusion Equations: Self-similar fundamental solution. Existence, uniqueness and properties

-(iv) We claim that any periodic solution like the family $v_h$ must be stationary in time.
-The proof follows the lines of the uniqueness proof of previous subsection.
-Thus, if $v_1$ is periodic solution that is not stationary, then $v_2(y,\tau)=v_1(y,\tau+ c)$ must be different from $v_1$ for some $c>0$, and both have the same mass.
-With notations as above we consider the functional
+\begin{lemma} Any periodic solution of our renormalized problem, like $ V_h$, must be stationary in time.
+We will write $V_h(y,\tau )=F(y)$. \end{lemma}

+\begin{proof} The proof follows the lines of the uniqueness proof of previous subsection.
+Thus, if $ V _1$ is periodic solution that is not stationary, then $ V _2(y,\tau)= V _1(y,\tau+ c)$ must be different from $ V _1$ for some $c>0$, and both have the same mass.
+With notations as above we consider the functional { defined in \eqref{J} evaluated at $V_1,V_2$:}

-By the accretivity of the operator this is a Lyapunov functional, i.e., it is nonnegative and nonincreasing in time.
-By the periodicity of $v_1$ and $v_2$, this functional must be periodic in time.
-Combining those properties we conclude that it is constant, and we have to decide whether it is a positive constant or zero.
-In the latter case, we arrive at a contradiction with the assumption that the solutions are different and we are done.
+{As recalled before, b}y the accretivity of the operator this is a Lyapunov functional, i.e., it is nonnegative and nonincreasing in time.
+By the periodicity of $ V _1$ and $ V _2$, this functional must be periodic in time.
+Combining those properties we conclude that it is constant, say $C\ge 0$, and we have to decide whether $C$ is a positive constant or zero.
+In case $C=0$ we conclude that $V_1=V_2$ and we are done.

-To eliminate the other option, we will prove that for two different solutions with the same mass this functional must be strictly decreasing in time.
+To eliminate the other option, $C>0$, we may argue as in the uniqueness result.
+We will prove that for two different solutions with the same mass this functional must be strictly decreasing in time.
 The main point is that such different solutions with the same mass must intersect.
-We argue as before: we define at a certain time, say $\tau=0$, the maximum of the two profiles $v^*(0)=\max\{v_1(0),v_2(0)\}$, and the minimum $v_*(0)=\min\{v_1(0),v_2(0)\}$.
-Let $v^*$ and $v_*$ the corresponding solutions for $\tau>0$.
+We argue as in Subsection \ref{sec.uniq}, where the difference is due to the fact that our solutions are \emph{not} in the self-similar form : we define at a certain time, say $\tau=0$, the maximum of the two profiles $ V ^*(0)=\max\{ V _1(0), V _2(0)\}$, and the minimum $ V _*(0)=\min\{ V _1(0), V _2(0)\}$.
+Let $ V ^*$ and $ V _*$ the corresponding solutions for $\tau>0$.
 We have for every such $\tau>0$

-On the other hand, it easy to see by the definitions of $v^*(0)$, $v_*(0)$ that
+On the other hand, it easy to see by the definitions of $ V ^*(0)$, $ V _*(0)$ that